Hong Kong International Airport: Composition

 Hong Kong International Airport covers an area of 4,707 acres or 1905 ha.
-The airport has a total of 88 boarding gates, with 77 jet bridge gates (1–21, 23–36, 40–50, 60–71, 201–219) and 11 virtual gates (228–230, 511–513, 520–524) which are used as assembly points for passengers, who are then ferried to the aircraft by apron buses.
+It has a total of 88 boarding gates, including 77 equipped with jet bridges gates (1–21, 23–36, 40–50, 60–71, 201–219) and 11 virtual gates (228–230, 511–513, 520–524) where passengers are transported to aircraft by apron buses.

 In addition to Chek Lap Kok, the airport occupies what was Lam Chau.

-Terminal 1
+Terminal 1 (T1)

-Terminal 1 of the HKIA, with an area measuring 570000 m2, is one of the largest passenger airport terminal buildings in the world, after the likes of Dubai International Airport Terminal 3 and Beijing Capital International Airport Terminal 3.
+Terminal 1 (T1) of the HKIA, with an area measuring 570000 m2, is one of the largest passenger airport terminal buildings in the world, after the likes of Dubai International Airport Terminal 3 and Beijing Capital International Airport Terminal 3.

-In late 2021, the air side of Terminal 1 started segregating mainland Chinese flights and other international flights into two separate zones, "Green Zone" and "Orange Zone", to reduce the risk of cross infection of novel coronavirus between travellers and airport workers serving different destinations.
+In late 2021, the air side of T1 started segregating mainland Chinese flights and other international flights into two separate zones, "Green Zone" and "Orange Zone", to reduce the risk of cross infection of novel coronavirus between travellers and airport workers serving different destinations.
+However, this idea was scrapped soon after COVID.

-On 1 November 2022, the sky bridge opened as part of a wider HK$9 billion airport upgrade, connecting Terminal 1 to the T1 Satellite Concourse (T1S).
+On 1 November 2022, the sky bridge opened as part of a wider HK$9 billion airport upgrade, connecting T1 to the T1 Satellite Concourse (T1S).
 Lined with glass floor panels at the edges, the 200 metre long and 28 metre high bridge, the largest of its kind, is high enough for an Airbus A380 to pass underneath.

-T1 Satellite Concourse
+T1 Satellite Concourse (T1S)

 In 2007, HKIA began the construction of a two-story T1 Satellite Concourse (T1S), previously known as the North Satellite Concourse (NSC), which opened in December 2009.
 This concourse was designed for narrow-body aircraft and is equipped with 10 jet bridges.
 The concourse has a floor area of 20000 m2 and will be able to serve more than five million passengers annually.
 T1S was built so the airport could accommodate at least 90 percent of its passengers by aerobridges.
 It has two levels (one for departures and one for arrivals).
-A new sky bridge connecting Terminal 1 and T1S opened in November 2022, allowing passengers to walk above taxiing planes, saving time from taking the airport shuttle bus.
+A new sky bridge connecting T1 and T1S opened in November 2022, allowing passengers to walk above taxiing planes, replacing the way of taking the airport shuttle bus from the main terminal for saving time.